 Steel is a permanent material meaning that it can be endlessly recycled without any loss of quality.
-In Europe, 79.5% of steel packaging is recycled making it the most recycled packaging material in Europe, at 76% in 2014, and has set an objective to achieve a recycling rate of 80% by 2020.
+In Europe, 79.5% of steel packaging is recycled making it the most recycled material for food, beverage and other household packaging, and we have an objective to achieve a recycling rate of 80% by 2020.

 The European steel industry already reduced CO2 emissions from production by 50% over the last 40 years.
 It is currently investigating breakthrough technologies that would allow for a future emission reduction of a similar magnitude.
 These techniques could imply CO2 capture and storage but also less conventional carbon-lean or carbon-free solutions are being considered.
 In any case implementation of any such technology would imply huge structural changes in the steel industry for the years to come.

 Recycling one tonne of steel saves over 2 tonnes of raw materials and also helps to reduce CO2 emissions.
 In fact, each item of recycled steel packaging saves over 1.5 times its weight in CO2.
 In addition, the more steel packaging is properly collected, sorted and recycled, the more material is kept within the material loop, creating value and growing the circular economy.
 By integrating recycled steel into the manufacturing process our industry achieves energy savings of 70% and lowers CO2 emissions – regardless of the final use of new steel being produced.
 The industry is strongly committed to the further reduction of CO2 emissions by actively promoting the recycling of steel, increasing packaging optimisation and eco-design, and applying more sustainable production technologies.